 Nutrition plays an important role in your recovery.
 Your doctor will prescribe your diet according to your specific nutritional needs and will make changes as needed.
-You can utilize the Get Well Network through your television to order your meals.
-Instructions for navigating Get Well are available by scanning the QR code printed on your menu.
-A paper copy of our menu is placed in every room for each new admission.
+Your catering assistant can help you with menu selections.
 The dietitian assigned to you will work closely with your doctors and nurses to provide you with the nutrition therapy you need during and after your hospitalization.